iamwpj/iamwpj/resume/src/cv.md

-    This is a naive implementation and method of image trust detection, but there are indicates that the technique is viable — with proper training and tuning AI networks can detect generated content without having to build new parameter sets for sepcific details in an image.
+    This is a naive implementation and method of image trust detection, but there are indicates that the technique is viable — with proper training and tuning AI networks can detect generated content without having to build new parameter sets for specific details in an image.
 -   [Controlling Kafka data within a pipeline](https://github.com/iamwpj/iamwpj/blob/main/papers/Standardizing%20Data%20For%20Kafka%20Consumers.pdf):
     I designed and implemented a service within a Kafka pipeline to